colemanderr-lab/Simmons-2020/README.md

 + scripts.mainFigs.Rmd - an R markdown file with scripts to remake all main figures
 + scripts.suppFigs.Rmd - an R markdown file with scripts to remake all supplemental figures

-Raw sequence files have been uploaded to NCBI under SRA XXXX and are publicly available.
+Raw sequence files have been uploaded to NCBI under BioProject PRJNA607579 and are publicly available.